Mathematical Analysis of Path MTU Discovery With New Generation Networks: Conclusions Future Work

 \section{Conclusions \& Future Work}

-In this paper, we analyzed the effect of Path MTU Discovery in IPv6 and IPv4 networks.
-We concluded that the time wastage varies with the increase in the number of re-transmissions for a single packet.
-We adopted new theorems and corollaries to clearly calculate the time wastage resulted due to continuous use of Path MTU Discovery in IPv6 and IPv4 networks.
+We concluded that the time wastage increases with the increase in the number of re-transmissions for a single packet.
+We adopted new theorems and corollaries to clearly calculate the time wastage resulted due to continuous use of Path MTU Discovery in IPv4 and IPv6 networks.
 The comprehensive analysis carried-out in the paper are one of the first stages of research in time delays encountered in Path MTU Discovery in IPv4 and IPv6 networks.

-The conclusion that is drawn from these analysis is that the time wastage due to Path MTU discovery has an asymptotic lower bound of \(\Omega(n)\) and upper bound of \(\Theta(n^2)\) with the domain depending only on the number of nodes the packet traverses the path.
+In this paper, we had try to show the effect of Path MTU discovery in IPv4 \& IPv6 network using mathematical, logical and graphical representation \& analysis.
+The packet drop frequency in network follows a order of k-combination with $\binom{n}{a}$ number of combination for a particular frequency $a$ at given value of $n$ where $a\le n$.
+We further concluded that the graph between the frequency of packet drop to the summation of respective k-combination is symmetric in nature.

+Further, we are able to represent the path MTU discovery in a structured manner by giving different insight on mathematical and statistical structures which we have represented using graphical representation.

+We depicted the probability of calculating the relative minimum, average and maximum time wastage for any frequency of packet drop at given value of $n$.
+Further using the same we were able to calculate mathematically and graphically the relative minimum, average and maximum time delay.
+We were nearly able to explain how much relative difference between minimum, average and maximum time wastage for any frequency of packet drop using graphical representation.
+This representation help in designing the network engineers and other researchers to place the nodes in the network in order to decrease the packet drop rate and the time delay.

+Further, we explained through using Bernoulli's theorem and the binomial distribution the success probability of the packet drop frequency $a$ $\forall a\le n$ which shows that the probability is higher for packet drop rate for beginning $2\%$ of the total nodes in the path.

+We also concluded that for a specific packet drop frequency at a given value of $n$ the frequency of partial summation is maximum at the average value of $S_i$ and hence the packet drop rate is higher, while at the $i=0$ and $i=a(n-a)+1$ the frequency of $S_i$ is constant and is equal to one and hence the packet drop rate is minimum.